oliiviak/Data_Science_Capstone_Project/03_Deployment/README.md

-This section contains the files for deploying a Streamlit app for added interactivity with the graphs.
+This section contains the files for deploying a Streamlit app for added interactivity with the graphs. <br />
 (Don't forget to install <a href="https://docs.streamlit.io/en/stable/" target="_blank">Streamlit</a> if it is not already on your computer!)

 The main feature is the 'Best Model' tab, where our model is applied to a choice country from the drop-down menu.
 A slider for the starting date has been included, along with many other interactive Bokeh graph features.